icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 ##Discussion

-This review focuses on the thermodynamic aspects of NACA-TR-1215, see a more general review as [NACA-TR-1215]({filename}NACA-TR-1215.md).
+This review focuses on the thermodynamic aspects, see a more general review at [NACA-TR-1215]({filename}NACA-TR-1215.md).

 ###Droplets that do not freeze completely